tonmoyborah/Glean/Tech_spec.md

 # Glean - Unified Mentions Feed Technical Specification

 ## Project Overview
-Glean is a unified mentions feed that aggregates all @-mentions and assignments from core tools (Slack, Email, Jira) into a single chronological feed, enabling users to preview context, mark done, snooze, or open the source without app-switching.
+Glean is a unified mentions feed that aggregates all @-mentions and assignments from core tools (Slack, Email, Jira) into a single chronological feed, enabling users to preview context, mark done, archive, or open the source without app-switching.

 ## Core Features